-- Each student will post - 1 substantial response (at least a full 4 sentence paragraph) to the discussion prompts - 3 responses to other students' discussion posts (at least a full 4 sentence paragraph) - Check in to the class website at least 4 times a week.
+Each student will post

+- 1 substantial response (at least a full 4 sentence paragraph) to the discussion prompts - 3 responses to other students' discussion posts (at least a full 4 sentence paragraph) - Check in to the class website at least 4 times a week.
 Your posts and your thoughtful, respectful interactions with classmates will count as class participation.

-Participation will count as 33.3% of the final grade.
+Participation will be judged by interactions with students and instructor in class discussions will count as 15% of the final grade.
 The number of times that you visit the website, the number of respectful responses and interactions you have with your classmates, your respectful interactions with the instructor--all of these will count as participation.
 Instructions and requirements for participating in discussions are posted in each lesson.

-Attendance & Participation: Come to class, be engaged with all of our discussion boards, provoke energetic and respectful discussion, listen/read/comprehend actively, work respectfully with your colleagues in class, take loads of notes from your readings, look up words you don't understand, ask questions, think critically about the world around you, etc. Make use of the Q&A Board as well.
+Attendance & Participation: Be engaged with all of our discussion boards, provoke energetic and respectful discussion, listen/read/comprehend actively, work respectfully with your colleagues in class, take loads of notes from your readings, look up words you don't understand, ask questions, think critically about the world around you, etc. Make use of the Q&A Board as well.
 This is not scored, but even if you don't have questions, you might be able to answer somebody's query - so have some presence there.